This document describes PartitionAlloc at a high level, with some architectural details. For implementation details, see the comments in

 PartitionAlloc also guarantees that:

-Linear overflow or underflow cannot corrupt the allocation metadata.
-PartitionAlloc records metadata in a dedicated region out-of-line (not adjacent to objects).
+Linear overflows/underflows cannot corrupt the allocation metadata.
+PartitionAlloc records metadata in a dedicated, out-of-line region (not adjacent to objects), surrounded by guard pages.
+(Freelist pointers are an exception.)

 Partial pointer overwrite of freelist pointer should fault.